 It happens often.
 One of my kids will turn to me with delight in their eyes and exclaim, “Hey I know that!”
 It’s happened when our priest mentioned Emperor Constantine in his homily one Sunday.
 It happened when Olivia heard one of Robert Louis Stevenson’s poems on the Disney Channel.
 It happens often.

 It happens because we use memory work for homeschool.
 My kids are building this huge collection of hooks in their brain — historical, geographical, and cultural context for everything they will ever learn.

 Memory Work for Homeschool

 Memorization is fun for us and we like to do it.
 We work on it during our Morning Time each day and play games for review.
-I know that it can be daunting to start a memory work program.
+I know it can be daunting to start a memory work program.
 Even selecting the items to memorize can be a chore.
 To that end, Jessica and I have selected a few (ok, a hundred) ideas to get you started.

 We start with the Holy Grail (so to speak) of memorizing — Scripture.
 Hiding God’s word in your heart is a necessary tool.
 By becoming intimately familiar with Scripture, we are able to shape our souls through the mental discipline of memorizing.
 If you memorize nothing else, start with these.

 - Proverbs 3:5,6